sid168/Automotive_Sales_Dashboard_using_Plotly_Dash/README.md

 Total Expenditure Share by Vehicle Type During Recessions:This pie chart represents the total advertising expenditure share by vehicle type during recession periods.

 Effect of Unemployment Rate on Vehicle Type and Sales:This bar chart shows the effect of unemployment rate on automobile sales by vehicle type during recession periods.

+Requirements to create the expected Dashboard

+You will be creating two dropdown menus:

+The first dropdown allows selection of the report type (Yearly Statistics or Recession Period Statistics).

+The second dropdown is for selecting the year.
+This should be enabled only when the user selects Yearly Statistics report and will be disabled if Recession Period Statistics is selected.

+Each dropdown will be placed within a separate division.
+You can refer to this link for understanding the concept of dropdowns in plotly dash.

+App Layout: This define the layout of the app, including titles, dropdown menus, and containers for displaying output.

+Callback functions for Interactivity:

+Update Input Container:

+Here we define a callback function to update the input container based on the selected statistics.

+The purpose of this function is to control the state (enabled or disabled) of the year dropdown based on the user's selection of the report type.

+Specifically:

+Enabled (returns True) when Yearly Statistics is selected, allowing the user to choose a year.

+Disabled (returns False) when Recession Period Statistics is selected, preventing the user from selecting a year because it is irrelevant in the context of recession statistics.

+Callback for Plotting:

+Here we define a callback functions to update the output container based on selected statistics and year, creating various plots for the dashboard.

+The four plots have to be displayed in 2 rows, 2 column representation